nymtech/nym/documentation/operators/src/nodes/nymvisor-upgrade.md

 ```

 ## Preliminary steps
-You need to have at least one Mixnet node / client / Nym API instance already set up on the **same VPS** that you wish to run Nymvisor on.
+You need to have at least one Nym Node / client / Nym API instance already set up on the **same VPS** that you wish to run Nymvisor on.

-> Using Nymvisor presumes your VPS is running an operating system that is compatible with the pre-compiled binaries avaliable on the [Github releases page](https://github.com/nymtech/nym/releases).
+> Using Nymvisor presumes your VPS is running an operating system that is compatible with the pre-compiled binaries availiable on the [Github releases page](https://github.com/nymtech/nym/releases).
 If you're not, then until we're packaging for a greater variety of operating systems, you're stuck with [manually upgrading your node](manual-upgrade.md).

 ## Setup and Usage
 ### Viewing command help